-The NOC’s origins date back to 1949 with the formation of the National Institute of Oceanography.
-The institute grew from the work of scientists working at Antarctic whaling stations and the complimentary voyages of Captain Scott's Discovery and a small group of young scientists brought together during the war, to study how the movements of the waves affected amphibious landings.
-The National Institute of Oceanography’s discoveries in the 1950s and 1960s underpin much of our modern-day marine science, including the complex connections between oceans and climate.
+The NOC we know today dates back to pre-cursor institutions, each with long histories.
+As a national institution, it was formed in 1949 as the National Institute of Oceanography (NOI) based in Wormley in Surrey from the 1950s.
+The NOI grew from the work of scientists working at Antarctic whaling stations and the complimentary voyages of Captain Scott's Discovery and a small group of young scientists brought together during the war, to study how the movements of the waves affected amphibious landings.

 For the full history of our origins read: Of Seas and Ships and Scientists: The Remarkable History of the UK's National Institute of Oceanography, 1949–1973

 Other related information: